Passionfruit possets

 They grow and eat much of their food.
 It is neither very sweet nor has the fibre been refined out[2].

 More than half of the nutrients in a lemon or lime are found in the pulp; and that fibre.
-So when making passionfruit possets we would certainly never strain the liquid and toss the solids; it's not super-smooth, nor should it be.
+So when making passionfruit possets we would certainly never strain the juice and toss the solids; it's not super-smooth, nor should it be.

-You can of course use any fruit you like; not many reading this will have granadillas, as we call them, growing in their gardens.
+You can of course use any fruit you like; not many reading this will have granadillas, as we call them growing in their gardens.
 They do not freeze well.
 Berries that are a bit tart would be equally good.

 As a variation we often mix in a couple tablespoons of kefir after the cream has cooled; it's a natural probiotic that is so easy to make in your own kitchen[3].